AqwamCreates/DataPredict/docs/HighValueProjectTutorials/RetentionSystems/CreatingChurnDetectionModel.md

 --[[

-    Can change probabilityThreshold value to adjust sensitivity.
+    You can change probabilityThreshold value to adjust sensitivity.

     But by default, I would just leave it as 0.5 since the selection of the binary function would make the model implicitly learn on how sensitive the model should be.